search-companion/search-companion.github.io/index.md

 - **data-import**: alternative and robust solution that replaces the deprecated solr DIH (dataimporthandler); basically taking care of the data synchronisation between a datasource and solr
 - **config-upload**: a solution that enables non IT people to load solr config files (dictionaries, synonyms, ...) into zookeeper via a folder watcher (with optional post-processing tasks e.g. spellcheck build)
 - **querqy-upload**: a querqy rules upload routine based on a folder watcher that generates rules for a querqy rewriter from csv files
-- **searchapi**: extendable REST search API that decouples your search API from the search implementation with swagger UI (jaxrs-server and Apache CXF as the implementation of the JAXRS specification); a necessity unless you will only allow 1 client to access your search engine;
+- **searchapi**: extendable REST search API that puts a search API in front of the search engine; includes a swagger UI, a jaxrs-server and Apache CXF as the implementation of the JAXRS specification

 REST service list: